stevegt/cc-guide/README.md

 *Merging is consensus formation.*

+Merging is the central problem of governance, management, legislation, and collaboration.

 Merging is the process of synchronizing one or more events on parallel timelines.
 Merging is used in situations where two or more parties join efforts for the first time, or where different parties have been exploring different branches of a timeline and now need to reconcile their work or perspectives.

-The majority of this guide and the related software platform are focused on addressing what we call "the merge problem":  Ultimately, the success of any effort depends on how well merging is managed, and yet, tools to assist with this process have necessarily been limited in their capabilities and in the problem domains they address; most progress to date has been primarily in tools to assist with merges in software development projects.

-Merging is the central problem of governance, management, legislation, and collaboration.
 In governance, merging refers to the process of reconciling different perspectives and interests to create policies and regulations that benefit the community as a whole.

+In legislation, merging involves reconciling different provisions and viewpoints of lawmakers -- merging differing bills from the US Senta and House is one example.

 In management, merging involves combining different approaches and ideas of team members to reach a common goal.
-In legislation, merging involves reconciling different provisions and viewpoints of lawmakers to create laws that are just and equitable.

 In joint projects, collaboration requires merging different ideas and perspectives of various stakeholders to generate innovative solutions to complex problems.

 In event coordination, merging is the process of synchronizing time slots while bringing together ideas and perspectives of participants to create a memorable and enjoyable experience for everyone involved.

-Given the importance of merging to these various areas, it's clear that a system that can better facilitate merging and reconciliation is vital.
+The majority of this guide and the related software platform are focused on addressing what we call "the merge problem":  Ultimately, the success of much of human effort depends on how well merging is managed.

 ## Timelines Help Form Consensus